cloud-gov/cg-site/_posts/2017-03-14-release-notes.md

   - /updates/2017-03-14-release-notes/
 ---

-Curious what’s new that you might find helpful as a cloud.gov application developer?
+Curious what’s new that you might find helpful as a Cloud.gov application developer?
 Here are highlights from our platform updates over the past two weeks.

 <!--more-->

 ### Added
-The [cloud.gov dashboard](https://dashboard.fr.cloud.gov) now alerts you when it’s unable to fetch recent data.
+The [Cloud.gov dashboard](https://dashboard.fr.cloud.gov) now alerts you when it’s unable to fetch recent data.
 This can help you when you’re troubleshooting problems with your application.

 ### Changed